yezkez10/tp/docs/UserGuide.md

 Format: `appt /for INDEX /d DESCRIPTION /on DATETIME`

-**Note:**
+> Note: <br>
-* Upcoming date of this new appointment must be included.
+> Upcoming date of this new appointment must be included. <br>
-* `DATETIME` is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00.
+> `DATETIME` is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00. <br>
-* An appointment must have all fields to work.
+> An appointment must have all fields to work.
 For example, `add appt`, `add appt /for 3`, `add appt /on 2023-09-17` will not work as they have missing fields.

 Examples:
 * `appt /for 6 /d Blood test /on 01-01-2024 12:00`